aldenderfer/TechShop-EEE-Courses/README.md

 # TechShop EEE Courses
-Designed and written by Kristof Aldenderfer, Sam Brown, and Luca Angeleri
+Designed and written by Kristof Aldenderfer, Sam Brown, and Luca Angeleri.
+All packets are current as of 12 February 2016. **Do not distribute until all courses are listed as completed.**

 ## Released (complete) courses:
 * Basic Electronics (sans several pictures and diagrams)